Skip to main content

 • Temporary Exemption (applications and profile)

-• Defer (applications only)
+• Skipped (applications only)

 When to Use Different Exemption Types